Julie Herrmann, Steering Committee Chair

 Darrell Yater has worked for Northwest Local Schools for over 20 years and has served in the roles of teacher, curriculum specialist, assistant principal, director of special education services, and assistant superintendent.
 Darrell is a Milken Educator of the Year award.
 Over his years of experience, he has created partnerships with a variety of providers in the areas of special education, mental health, and school leadership.
 In his role as a district administrator for special education, he partnered with community agencies to bring mental health services to students within the school setting.
 As Assistant Superintendent, Mr. Yater added additional partnerships with community agencies to provide comprehensive wrap around services such as student mentoring, individual counseling services, parent training, and job embedded trauma training for teachers.
 Throughout his career, Mr. Yater has worked to develop and align systems that provide services and supports to ensure success for students.

-Carolyn Brinkmann is a licensed social worker in the State of Ohio with over 30 years of experience in the early childhood and mental health fields.
+Carolyn Brinkmann is the Vice President of Early Childhood and School Age Services for CoStars, a division of Best Point Education and Behavioral Health.
+She is a licensed social worker in the State of Ohio with over 30 years of experience in the early childhood and mental health fields.
 Throughout her career, Carolyn has provided, developed and directed services designed to improve the wellbeing of children and families residing in the Greater Cincinnati area.
 Carolyn began her work as a child and family therapist and for the past 20 years has served in various leadership roles at the Children’s Home of Cincinnati, 4C for Children and Beech Acres Parenting Center.
 Carolyn is an advocate for young children and serves on several local initiatives focused on promoting children’s early learning and development by addressing community and family wellness.

 Tom Lottman is the Senior Director of the Innovation Lab at Learning Grove.
-The Innovation Lab is charged with developing, testing and disseminating disruptive innovations in the early childhood field.
+The Innovation Lab is charged with developing, testing, and disseminating disruptive innovations in the early childhood field.
 Tom has had a long history of work in social and emotional learning, especially emerging character strengths in early childhood.
-He is currently overseeing a federal grant to enhance family engagement with schools.
+He is currently working on training and curriculum strategies for teachers’ use of reminiscence in early education settings.

 Before her role on the Steering Committee, Dena was an active member of the Community Connections Channel of Joining Forces for Children.
 She is currently working on many local projects that address equity and well-being.
 Her experience and expertise led her to create a local nonprofit organization, First Ladies For Health, focused on the health disparities in African-Americans and Hispanics.
 In addition, Dena is the Program Director of the Urban Health Pathway at the University of Cincinnati.